 The project incorporates climate change scenarios and aims to quantify the propagation of uncertainty through the linked environmental models.

 The costs and impacts of groundwater flooding in the UK are significant and almost certainly underestimated.
-The latest estimates suggest 1.6 million properties may be at risk from groundwater flooding in the UK, the most vulnerable being those located on the exposed Chalk aquifers of southern England.

 However, there are no methodologies applicable to any of the major UK aquifers that link rainfall to groundwater flood risk; modelling of extreme events cannot rely on data for validation or calibration, understanding and prediction of groundwater flooding requires improved catchment science.